Joakim Berner

 Joakim Berner (born 21 November 1957) is a Finnish former professional tennis player.

 Berner's family runs the Finnish conglomerate Berner Oy, founded by his great-grandfather.
-His father Erik, who served as CEO of the company, was also involved in tennis and captained the Finland Davis Cup team.
+His father Erik, who was CEO of the company, was also involved in tennis and captained the Finland Davis Cup team.

 Active on tour in the 1980s, Berner featured in qualifying at Wimbledon and made two doubles finals on the ATP Challenger Tour.
 He was a doubles quarter-finalist at the 1986 Swedish Open.

-Berner, a Davis Cup player in 1980 and 1981, served as the team's captain from 2005 to 2007.
+Berner, a Davis Cup player in 1980 and 1981, was the team's captain from 2005 to 2007.